Sampriti-Mitra/dialogflow-slack-sdk/README.md

 4. Plugin the url into the request url in interactivity and shortcuts tab in slack api.
 5. On slack, Ensure the bot events you need to subscribe to, are all selected.
 If not, then add and save them.
    Include app_mention and message.im

-## Using the dialogflowcx integration-What to expect
-Through this sdk you should be able to integrate dialogflowcx agent with slack bot.
-You can do the following:
-1. Interact with an agent on bot home page.
-2. Interact with agent on channel by mentioning the bot name with @<bot-name>
-3. On channel, the bot will reply to bot mentions requests on the same thread.
-4. The conversation can be continued from channel to DM (bot Home).
-5. Display custom payloads from dialogflowcx via slack's block kit.
-6. Interact with block elements (like buttons) for interacting with agent.

 ## Post-deployment